 While commuting is the most visible interaction between transport and the economy, the linkages between businesses, and between businesses and customers, are also important.
 By reducing travel times between places, a greater concentration of economic activity can be achieved.
-This is known as agglomeration and it can operate at a local level by bringing neighbouring settlements and locations in the county closer equal to the closer equal to the closer equal to the closer equal t together, but also at a national and regional level, by linking cities and international gateways more closely.
+This is known as agglomeration and it can operate at a local level by bringing neighbouring and Pack settlements and locations in the county closer together, but also at a national and regional level, by linking cities and international gateways more closely.